- American dwarf palm tree

 Saw palmetto was shown in some studies to help relieve the symptoms of benign prostatic hypertrophy (BPH), but it has not been shown to prevent or treat prostate cancer.

-In a lab study, saw palmetto extract was found to slow the growth of normal prostate cells and increase their sensitivity to radiation, while not affecting prostate cancer cells.
+In a laboratory study, saw palmetto extract was found to slow the growth of normal prostate cells and increase their sensitivity to radiation, while not affecting prostate cancer cells.
 Since this may increase the risk of complications, patients should consult with a physician before using saw palmetto supplements during radiation therapy.

 - To treat benign prostatic hypertrophy (BPH)